The Office of the Attorney General is organized into the Executive Office, five legal divisions, four specialty units

 - Georgia’s 44 professional licensing boards and advisory groups in establishing the qualifications for licensure and practice and enforcing and defending the regulations and statutes specific to each licensed profession.

 Commercial Transactions and Litigation Division - The Commercial Transactions and Litigation Division handles transactions and litigation involving the business, financial and property interests of state government.
-It provides general representation to state agencies such as the Department of Administrative Services, the Georgia Lottery Corporation, the Department of Banking and Finance, the Department of Audits and Accounts, the Department of Revenue, the Department of Transportation and the Georgia Lottery Corporation.
+It provides general representation to state agencies and authorities such as the Department of Administrative Services, the Georgia Lottery Corporation, the Department of Banking and Finance, the Department of Audits and Accounts, the Department of Revenue, the Department of Transportation and the Georgia Lottery Corporation.
 It also provides general representation to various state authorities, including the Georgia Ports Authority, the Georgia World Congress Center Authority and the Jekyll Island Authority.
 This division also supports other agencies and provides specific representation in contract drafting and disputes, procurement issues, insurance coverage matters, and privacy and data security concerns.

 - Real Estate, Construction and Authorities

 - Business and Finance

 Criminal Justice Division - The Criminal Division represents the State of Georgia in the Georgia Supreme Court in all capital felony appeals, including those in which the death penalty has been imposed.
 The Division also handles civil habeas appeals throughout the State, in both state and federal court.
-The division also provides general legal representation to the various public safety and law enforcement agencies in the state, including the Department of Community Supervision, the Department of Corrections, the Department of Driver Services, the Department of Juvenile Justice, the Department of Public Safety, the Georgia Bureau of Investigation, the Sexual Offender Registration Review Board and the State Board of Pardons and Paroles.
+Additionally, the division also provides general legal representation to the various public safety and law enforcement agencies in the state, including the Department of Community Supervision, the Department of Corrections, the Department of Driver Services, the Department of Juvenile Justice, the Department of Public Safety, the Georgia Bureau of Investigation, the Sexual Offender Registration Review Board and the State Board of Pardons and Paroles.

 - Capital Litigation